opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 # OpenSearch Service Migration CDK

-This directory contains the IaC CDK solution for deploying an OpenSearch Domain as well as the infrastructure for the Migration solution.
+This directory contains the infrastructure-as-code CDK solution for deploying an OpenSearch Domain as well as the infrastructure for the Migration solution.
 Users have the ability to easily deploy their infrastructure using default values or provide [configuration options](./options.md) for a more customized setup.
 The goal of this repo is not to become a one-size-fits-all solution for users- rather, this code base should be viewed as a starting point for users to use and add to individually as their custom use case requires.

 ## Getting Started